Ciela-Institute/caustics/.github/CONTRIBUTING.md

 # Quick development

 The fastest way to start with development is to use `nox``.
-This will set up a virtual environment for you and run all the checks and tests. `nox`` is pre-installed in the Codespaces environment.
+This will set up a virtual environment for you to run all the checks and tests. `nox`` is pre-installed in the Codespaces environment.

 To use, run `nox`.
 This will lint and test using every installed version of